dannyelcf/udacity-dand/core-course-05-exploratory-data-analysis/project-05-explore-and-summarize-data/project_05.md

 hours.

 <img src="project_05_files/plots/Distribution of the Number of Time Spent on a Issue (Non 0)-1.png" width="86%" />

+> **Note:** In the plot above, the black dashed lines represent the 1st
+> and 3rd quartile, the black and red solid lines represent,
+> respectivaly, median and mean and the black dotted line represent the
+> upper threshold to the outliers (3rd qu. + 1.5 IQR).

 Now, the mean and 75% of issues spend more or less 3 hours and 30 minutes to be resolved.